kaltura/DeveloperPortalDocs/documentation/player-sdk/Introduction.md

 and more...

 # Architecture Overview
-The Kaltura Player architecture design to allow seamless integration experience, enabling you to connect mutltiple playback engines and platforms.
+The Kaltura Player's architecture is designed to allow for a seamless integration experience, enabling you to connect mutltiple playback engines and platforms.
-The kaltura Player wraps the playback engine with the same interface and events, thereby allowing the same plugin code to work across multiple platforms, including iOS,Android and web.
+The kaltura Player wraps the playback engine with the same interface and events, thereby allowing the same plugin code to work across multiple platforms, including iOS, Android, and web.

-Each platform supports different types of streaming capabilites and DRMs, allowing the Player will choose the best streaming technologie and DRM as needed.
+Each platform supports different types of streaming capabilites and DRMs, allowing the Player to choose the best streaming technologies and DRM as needed.
-Plugins can be used with or without the UI and can work cross0platforms.
+Plugins can be used with or without the UI, and can work crossplatforms.
 Some plugins require native support, such as Chromecast,DRM and ads.

 The Player-SDK provide these features out-of-the-box.
 The Player expose APIs - both basic API and common - for all platforms.
 If you are an iOS developer and you have already worked with AVFoundation, you should expect the same API + Kaltura Player API.